 When it comes to bioprotective solutions, Lallemand Specialty Cultures (LSC) strives to cater to all cheese makers.
-The contamination of cheeses by Listeria monocytogenes represents a major concern for the dairy industry as it can generate tremendous impacts from production loses to consumer food poisoning.
+The contamination of cheeses by Listeria monocytogenes represents a major concern for the dairy industry as it can generate tremendous impacts from production losses to consumer food poisoning.

-Listeria monocytogenes a psychrotolerant and halotolerant bacteria.
+Listeria monocytogenes is a psychrotolerant and halotolerant bacteria.
 As such, it can grow at low temperatures and has the ability to persist in food-processing areas and equipment.